Michael-DeSousa/KSA/README.md

    - Most Successful Category: A breakdown of all Kickstarter categories, organized by the most successful category to the least successful
    - Failed Takeoffs: A breakdown of all Kickstarter Projects that had 0 backers
    - Funding v.s.
-Success Rate: A comparison of project success rates based on their funding goals
+Success Rate: A comparison of project success rates based on their funding goals *Note: You can move your mouse over all pie slices, bars, data points, etc. for specific numbers and other information.
+This was not shown in the demo video.

 ## Technologies Used